deep-learning-mit/staging/_posts/2023-11-06-attention-regularization.md

 ### Data

-We use the CIFAR-10 and CIFAR-100 datasets for this research <d-cite key = "krizhevsky2009learning"></d-cite>.
+We use the CIFAR-10 and CIFAR-100 datasets for this study <d-cite key = "krizhevsky2009learning"></d-cite>.
 CIFAR-10 consists of 60,000 32x32 color images representing 10 different classes.
 These classes are airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 They are evenly distributed, such that there are 6,000 images of each class.
 CIFAR-100 uses the same format, but instead has 100 evenly distributed classes.
 We split this data into training and test sets and tested the different forms of regularization.
-We found that our transformer model with no regularization could easily achieve near-zero error on both sets of training data, but only achieved around 60% in test accuracy for the CIFAR-100 dataset and around 30% accuracy on the CIFAR-100 dataset.
+We found that our transformer model with no regularization could easily achieve near-zero error on both sets of training data, but only achieved around 60% in test accuracy for the CIFAR-10 dataset and around 30% accuracy on the CIFAR-100 dataset.
 Therefore, the model is overfitting to the training data and testing regularization methods on this dataset could help the model generalize more on the test data.

 <div class="row mt-3">
    {% include figure.html path="assets/img/2023-11-06-attention-regularization/cifar_10_example.png" class="img-fluid" %}